 It is a method of delivering drugs to relax and make the patient unconscious during a surgery or an operation.
 It will block the related nerves that carry pain signals to the brain.

-But during sleepy state required gases like oxygen levels, air, nitrous oxide, and isoflurane have to be maintained.
+But during a sleepy state required gases like oxygen levels, air, nitrous oxide, and isoflurane have to be maintained.
 For this purpose, sensors are required to control temperature, humidity, and pressure.

 How Anesthesia Works?